Artanemus/SCM_Nominate-R/README.md

 ### USING Nominate

 After install, by default, an icon is placed on the desktop.
-If you elected to disable this, type **nomi** in the windows search bar to discover it.
+If you elected to disable this, type **nominate** in the windows search bar to discover it.
 Else navigate to the **Artanemus** folder on the start bar.
 (All SCM applications and utilities are located in this folder.)

 ### ON START-UP

 The application will ask you to login to the database.
 If you are running on a touch-pad, bring the application to full screen - you'll notice it will zoomed (scaled up) making it easier to navigate and enter data.
-Currently there is no help file for this application.

-Select the session then click the **activate icon**.
+Select the session then click the **activate button**.
+(Bottom left of the form.)

-Needless to say, your members must have been assigned a membership number.
+Your members must have been assigned a membership number.
 A four digit code would suffice.
 Be on the standby with the SCM_Member app to find it for them.
-Else print (and laminate for wet environments 😊) membership cards with the SCM_ExtraReports app.
+Else print membership cards with the SCM_ExtraReports app.

 If you don't wish to type in numbers, then I suggest that you write a quick query to assign their membership number based on their unique MemberID.
-Perhaps a future SCM UI option?

         USE [SwimClubMeet]
         GO